Project Definition

 • Online Open House User Interface within the Online Learning System to facilitate the chat and provide information to the prospects, then ultimately motivating students to Enroll.

 The client did the project right by funding proper usability testing so that we could ensure the workflow for both admissions staff and propsects was as natural as possible.
-As we predicted, many kinks were worked out during testing and it made the staff much more confortable in administering the real open houses.
+Working with a branding agency as well as the local IT department many kinks were worked out during testing and it made the staff much more confortable in administering the real open houses.

 Results